HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-arctanh\_                                Yes      No       No      No        No       No        No        No       No     torch.Tensor argmax                                   Yes      Yes      Yes     No        Yes      Yes       No        Yes      Yes    torch.Tensor argmin                                   Yes      Yes      Yes     No        Yes      Yes       No        Yes      Yes    torch.Tensor as_strided                               Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor as_strided\_                             Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor asin                                     Yes      No       No      No        Yes      Yes       Yes       Yes      Yes    torch.Tensor
+arctanh\_                                Yes      No       No      No        No       No        No        No       No     torch.Tensor argmax                                   Yes      Yes      Yes     No        Yes      Yes       No        Yes      Yes    torch.Tensor argmin                                   Yes      Yes      Yes     No        Yes      Yes       No        Yes      Yes    torch.Tensor argsort                                  Yes      Yes      Yes     No        Yes      Yes       Yes       No       No     torch.Tensor as_strided                               Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor as_strided\_                             Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor asin                                     Yes      No       No      No        Yes      Yes       Yes       Yes      Yes    torch.Tensor